 Tour de Office’s August 2017 ride ended on August 25th.
 Their upcoming September 2017 event, Ride For September, starts September 4th and runs through the 8th.

 Want to promote your own events with live and recorded video?
-Get started free with IBM Cloud Video.
-The IBM Cloud Video platforms offers a lot of capabilities, from being able to make content widespread through scalability, to securing assets as well.
+Get started free with IBM’s video streaming and enterprise video streaming plans.
+The IBM video streaming platforms offers a lot of capabilities, from being able to make content widespread through scalability, to securing assets as well.
 For those interested in earning revenue directly from the player, tying fundraising or pay-per-view to an embedded video player, please watch our Earn Revenue with Pay-per-view Video webinar.